bezabu/bb-penguin/README.md

 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) was used to run an audit of the web site
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS
+- [TinyPNG](https://tinypng.com/) was used to optimise images for faster loading times

 ## Deployment